csse-uoft/ontologies/iana-media-types/README.md

 ### Properties:
 Column `Name` -> `dct:title`<br>
-Column `Template` -> URI, if the template is empty, generate the URI from the registry name and the media type `Name`
+Column `Template` -> URI, if the template is empty, generate the URI from the registry name and the media type `Name`<br>
+`rdfs:label`: Comma separated file extensions + MIME Type

 ### Example